benblazak/ergodox-firmware/references.md

 * zip: [Phantom Firmware from PrinsValium] (http://geekhack.org/attachment.php?attachmentid=38982&d=1327895092)
-  Pretty basic.
+  Pretty basic (unless I'm missing nuances, which is entirely possible).
   Helped me a lot when I was learning how to initialize stuff on the Teensy.

     * mentioned in the [Building Phantom Hardware and Firmware Mods] (http://geekhack.org/showwiki.php?title=Island:26742)